 We recommend a bag with good sturdy wheels.
 Preferably one that can be pulled on two wheels as opposed to having to be pushed on four.
 This helps with dragging bags up hills and stairs.
 A duffle style wheelie bag that can be picked up and slung over your shoulder or on your back is even better.
 A soft bag is also better than a hard case for fitting into the back of cars if you are planning any 4×4 tours.

-We use a combination of Samsonite and Eagle Creek wheeling duffle bags as they are lightweight, no fuss bags with sturdy “off-road” wheels.
+We use both Samsonite and Eagle Creek wheeled duffle bags as they are lightweight, no fuss bags with sturdy “off-road” wheels.

 Daypack